jianjunz/owt-client-javascript/docs/design/owt_with_webrtc_apis.md

 - `addTransceiver` and new `publish` needs renegotiation support.
 #### Remarks
 - Every transceiver could be associated with at most one `Publication` or one `Subscription`.
+- SVC may not be supported at server side.